allenkim67/allenkim67.github.io/_posts/2017-03-01-how-much-are-we-overvaluing-ideas.md

 The thing that's most interesting to me is how easy it is to make this mistake even when you know you're not supposed to do it.
 I think this tells us something interesting about the degree to which are intuitions mislead us.
-We're not just overvaluing our idea, we're wildly overvaluing our ideas.
-We're not just undervaluing validating our ideas, we're wilding undervaluing it.
+We're not just overvaluing our ideas, we're massively overvaluing our ideas.
+We're not just undervaluing validating our ideas, we're massively undervaluing it.